syntaxfm/website/shows/428 - Syntax Highlight.md

 url:
 ---

-In this episode of Syntax, Scott and Wes talk
+In this episode of Syntax, Scott and Wes review your portfolios and websites including some from Harryxli, Austin Baird, Jacks Portfolio, and more!

 ## Linode - Sponsor